logJustin/cpapAPP/README.md

 ![image](https://user-images.githubusercontent.com/33402995/233786502-2cc632a9-f734-4e4c-acab-3659b3429621.png)

 The Parts Lifecycle page provides the ability to view, then update the components on their machine.
 Users select the part, and can update the last time a part was changed.
 When selecting a new part on the edit page, the information automatically imports into the form.
-Although I would have wanted to display full CRUD capabilities, I don't see the real world applicability for users to create or delete parts from the database.
+Although I would have wanted to develop full CRUD capabilities, I don't see the real world applicability for users to create or delete parts from the database.

 <p align="right">(<a href="#cpap-app">back to top</a>)</p>